csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 \subsection, \subsubsection, etc. Don't forget to include a \label{} command with a short label if you want to cross-reference that section somewhere else in the document.

+### How to include images or other graphical stuff

 If you want to include an image, I strongly recommend doing the following:

 1. Put the image into the images/ folder.
 For example, images/myimage.png